Berkanktk/SE05-CS/Lab04-SQLInjection/Readme.md

 **†Task 3 - What does the code do?
 Is it a malicious software and if so how would you classify it?**
 It's a port scanner that has a reverse shell configurator built in.
-When ran, the script fetches another script from a website and then runs the fetches script.
+When ran, the script fetches another script from a website and then runs the fetched script.

 After this, a reverse shell is added which gives another computer that is listening access to a shell.